GiuliaBassani/Manual-Material-Handling-Dataset-for-Biomechanical-and-Ergonomics-Analysis./README.md

 Interactive guide to download, import, and process the data included in the dataset available on Zenodo at the following link: https://zenodo.org/deposit/4633087

+If you use the dataset, please cite the paper "A Dataset of Human Motion and Muscular Activities in Manual Material Handling tasks for Biomechanical and Ergonomic Analyses."
+(Bassani et al., IEEE Sensors, submitted).

 The live script contains 7 steps:
   1. The first step allows the user to select the data to download from the Zenodo link.
 To use the dataset the user must select at least the “EMG_Data”, the “EMG_Labels”, the         “mvnx_files”, and the “mvnx_Labels” zipped files.
   2. The second step extracts the contents of the zipped files downloaded.